mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 ### Priority System

 In Sixfinity character generation is based on the Priority System.
-The Priority System is a table with the following columns: Species, Attributes, Magic, Skills, and Resources.
+The Priority System is a table with the following columns: Metatype, Attributes, Magic, Skills, and Resources.
 The rows are divided into Priority Levels ranging from Priority A to Priority E. Players assign a specific Priority Level for each of the columns to their character depending on their preferences.
 The values assigned must be different for each column (representing each aspect of the character), and there can be no duplications.
 For example, a character may not have Priority Level B for Magic and Priority B for Resources.
 The higher the Priority Level (A, B, etc.), the more valuable it is for the character.
 Characters use Experience later on to customize their characters even further.

-The player begins the character-creation process by choosing their character’s metatype, or species.
+The player begins the character-creation process by choosing their character’s metatype, or metatype.
 There are five distinct races within the core Sixfinity system, gamemasters are welcome to add or replace them: dwarfs, elves, humans, orcs, and fomori.
-Each species receives different racial advantages (and possibly disadvantages).
-Humans, for example, receive a higher rating in Courage (+1).
+Each metatype receives different racial advantages (and possibly disadvantages).
+Humans, for example, receive a higher rating in Edge (+1).
 Formions receive Thermographic Vision, +1 Reach (1 square), and Dermal Armor, but they also have the disadvantage of having their Lifestyle costs doubled to reflect the costs of adapting everything they use—especially their gear, to meet their massive physical requirements.
-Several species also receive physical or mental advantages/disadvantages to their attribute ratings (such as higher or lower natural attribute limits).
-When determining which metatype best fits the character concept they wish to play, the player should refer to the Species Attribute Table (below) and review the specific details for each metatype.
+Several metatype also receive physical or mental advantages/disadvantages to their attribute ratings (such as higher or lower natural attribute limits).
+When determining which metatype best fits the character concept they wish to play, the player should refer to the Metatype Attribute Table (below) and review the specific details for each metatype.

-Once the player has selected the metatype they wish to play, they should review the Species column to determine which Priority Levels give them the best options for their character based on their preferred metatype and the special attribute points they need.
-The special attributes are Courage, and Magic; if you want your character to have a high rating in one or more of these areas, make sure you select a row with plenty of special attribute points.
+Once the player has selected the metatype they wish to play, they should review the Metatype column to determine which Priority Levels give them the best options for their character based on their preferred metatype and the special attribute points they need.
+The special attributes are Edge, and Magic; if you want your character to have a high rating in one or more of these areas, make sure you select a row with plenty of special attribute points.

 Regardless of Priority all starting characters get 25 Experience to spend on their character to flesh them out, make then unique.